willcoughlin/NotesApi/Readme.md

 # NotesApi
-## Running the project
+## Running the Project
 1. Install [The .NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).
-2. From within the project directory, run `dotnet run`.
+2. From within the root project directory, run `dotnet run --project ./NotesApi/NotesApi.csproj`.
 After running this, you should see in the terminal that it's running:
 ```
-> dotnet run
+> dotnet run --project ./NotesApi/NotesApi.csproj
 Building...
 info: Microsoft.Hosting.Lifetime[0]
       Now listening on: https://localhost:5001